-SHRIMATI T. NALLAMUTHU RAMAMURTI: Well, I am not thinking of romance.
-I know some of my brothers had been talking when my sister was speaking, "Oh, she does not want love letters to be opened and seen."
+Shrimati T. NALLAMUTHU RAMAMURTI: Well, I am not thinking of romance, I know some of brothers had been talking when sister was speaking, "Oh, she does not want love letters to be opened seen."
 I mean, it is not just that.
 Even gentlemen can write love letters.
 There cannot be love letters from one end only.
-They are between two sexes.
+They are ween two sexes.
 And why should any emphasis be placed on love letters alone?
 It may be any letter such as a letter containing any instruction given, like Lord Chesterfield's letter to his son?
-He expects his son to read his letters and not" a postal peon or any kind of intermediary authority.
+He expects his son read his letters and not a postal peon or any kind of intermediary authority.
 That is sacred to him.
-My ideas are sacred to me in so far as I want to divulge all these ideas only to the party to whom I am communicating them.
-This is the whole basis of insistence on individual rights.
+My ideas are sacred to me in so far as I want to divulge all these ideas only to the party to whom I am communicating This is the whole basis them. insistence on individual rights.